lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/graphene.rst

    previously generated with VMD, which contains the information about the box size, atoms positions, etc.

-.. container:: remark2
+.. admonition:: About interaction between neighbors atoms

-   **About interaction between neighbors atoms:**
+   :class: info

    Atoms connected by bond do not typically interact through Lennard-Jones interaction.
 This is ensured here by the special_bonds command.
 The three numbers of the